The parenthood effect in urban mobility

-Another significant, albeit slightly less impactful, life change is the decision to have a partner, whether in the form of marriage or other long-term living arrangements.
-The transition of becoming married also brings changes in lifestyle and mobility needs, such as the need for housing that accommodates two adults, increased economic status due to possible dual incomes, and shared household responsibilities.
+Another significant life change is the decision to have a partner, whether in the form of marriage or other long-term living arrangements.
+The transition to being married also brings changes in lifestyle and mobility needs, such as the need for housing that accommodates two adults, increased economic status due to possible dual incomes, and shared household responsibilities.
 While these changes might not be as transformative as those induced by parenthood, they still represent a shift that could influence mobility behaviour.
-In this paper, we will refer to married people or partners as the people that declared living together and replied married in the survey.
-We rely on the data collected by the American Census Survey, and we avoid counting flatmates as partners.
-Here, we consider homosexual and heterosexual partners, we did not account for the gender of the partners or parents in this paper.
+In this paper, we will refer to individuals as \emph{married} if they declared living together and indicated their marital status as married in the survey.
+We consider both homosexual and heterosexual couples, although we do not account for their gender in our analysis.
+We rely on the data collected by the American Community Survey (ACS), and we avoid counting flatmates as married individuals.

 The recognition that different groups, whether defined by parenthood, marriage, gender, or socioeconomic status, experience cities differently has gained traction in recent years.
 Early mobility models often treated travellers as homogeneous, indistinguishable entities, failing to grasp the diversity inherent in human populations~\cite{song2010limits,simini2012universal,barbosa2015effect}.
 However, this general approach has been increasingly challenged as researchers have begun to explore how these demographic differences manifest in mobility patterns, leading to more nuanced and effective urban planning strategies~\cite{lenormand2015influence,lotero2016rich,gauvin2020gender,macedo2020gender,macedo2022differences,battiston-epj_ds-2023}.